 Yes.
 If you are the victim of a hit-and-run accident, generally, your UIM insurance should provide coverage for your injuries and any vehicle and/or property damage related to the incident.
 However, your UM/UIM insurance will not pay your medical bills as they are incurred, in other words, you have to find your own means of paying for your medical treatment and then request the insurance company reimburse you once your treatment is complete.

 Most likely, yes!
-Once you make a UM/UIM claim your insurance company acts as the at fault driver’s insurance.
+Once you make a UM/UIM claim your insurance company acts as the at-fault driver’s insurance.
 If they can come up with a reason that the accident was really your fault or an argument that the accident did not really hurt you, then they will refuse to pay for your damages and medical bills.
 This means your insurance company has a financial motive to start working against you from the moment you contact them about making an uninsured or underinsured motorist claim.
 You should speak to an experienced accident lawyer before you ever contact your insurance company.

-Mike Love & Associates, LLC represents injury victims and families throughout Texas.
+The Lufkin personal injury attorneys of Mike Love & Associates, LLC represents injury victims and families throughout Texas.
 We offer free auto insurance policy reviews, so you can know what coverage is available in the event you are the victim of an accident.
 In addition, if you or someone you love has been the victim of a car accident, you can speak to an experienced accident lawyer at our law firm for free.
 We will answer your questions, tell you whether you have a viable case and provide you with information about the best options for you and your family.